 20. Pay Respect at the War Memorial Gardens

-On the outskirts of the Phoenix park lies the War Memorial Gardens.
-The Gardens where made as a tribute for those who lost their lives in the Great War of 1914 to 1918.
+On the outskirts of The Phoenix park lies the War Memorial Gardens.
+The Gardens were made as a tribute for those who lost their lives in the Great War of 1914 to 1918.
 The beautiful garden is full of bright colourful flowers and is a great place to sit and reflect.

 Things to do in Dublin for Free that are outside the city centre

 The next section of this post will feature some of the best things to do in Dublin for Free that are on the outskirts of the city.
-Some of these may involve paying a small fee on public transport in order to reach them.
+Some of these may involve paying a small fee for public transport in order to reach them.

 21. Visit one of Dublin’s Many Seaside Towns

-One of my favourite things to do on the weekend is take a day trip out to one of Dublin’s seaside towns.
-They are absolutely beautiful and are the perfect place to go for an evening strolls and maybe even buy an ice cream 😉 3 of my favourite Dublin towns by the water would have to be Dun Laoghaire, Bray (technically wicklow) and Howth.
+One of my favourite things to do on the weekend is taking a day trip out to one of Dublin’s seaside towns.
+They are absolutely beautiful and are the perfect place to go for an evening strolls and maybe even buy an ice cream 😉 3 of my favourite Dublin towns by the water would have to be Dun Laoghaire, Bray (technically Wicklow) and Howth.

 22. Take a Stroll up the Dublin Mountains

 Dublin is home to some beautiful walking trails, some of which are in the Dublin mountain.
 A trip up the mountains is a great way to clear the head and get away from the hustle and bustle of the city for a few hours.
 My two favourite trails include the Hellfire Club and the Ticknock Mountain Trail.
 Both walks offer a stunning panoramic view of the city from afar.

 23. Catch the Sunset in Dublin